teslajs/router/README.md

 ## Installation & Usage
-This module is built to work with the [Tesla.js](http://teslajs.com) framework, but will also work as a stand-alone router (though it does require Express 4 at a minimum).
+This module was built specifically to be used by the [Tesla](http://teslajs.com) framework, but will also work as a stand-alone router for any [Express](http://expressjs.com) based app.

 ##### Install